arkangel-dev/BesiegeCreationImporter/readme.md

 ### Surface Blocks

 I couldn't have implemented surface blocks without the help of [ProNou](https://github.com/Pro-Nou/).
 Check out his own version of the importer [here](https://github.com/Pro-Nou/BsgToOBJ).
 The surface block import code is not simply a one to one recreation of Pro-Nous code.
 The code in this repository was written from scratch to fit an object oriented style of coding, and its not perfect.
-So there might be some weird geometry produced when importing surfaces, particularly f,at surfaces with 3 control points
+So there might be some weird geometry produced when importing surfaces, particularly flat surfaces with 3 control points